 Ingredients

-We love a short ingredient list, and that’s the case here!
+We love a short ingredient list, and that’s the case here.

 How to make them

-Here comes another trick – tossing the chips in polenta.
+Here comes another trick – tossing the fries in polenta.
 This is a common technique you’ll see with classic roast potatoes (those are often tossed in flour) and there’s a reason it works.
-The polenta will cling to all the fluffy, craggy bits on the outside of the chips, helping to make that super crispy coating we’re after here.
-Scatter the polenta over the drained chips and give the pot a good shake, to coat them all.
-Don’t worry if the chips are looking a little fluffy or breaking apart a bit.
-Again, this is only going to help with a crispy coating!
+The polenta will cling to all the fluffy, craggy bits on the outside of the fries, helping to make that super crispy coating we’re after here.

 Got a question?

-Three things to serve with the chips
+Three things to serve with the fries

-- Pair with miso grilled chicken for an Asian inspired chicken and chips meal
+- Pair with miso grilled chicken for an Asian-inspired chicken and chips meal

 - Serve with honey and harissa glazed halloumi for a vegetarian feast